HABESHA Agriculture Leadership Opportunity (HALO Program)

 • Organizational Development & Management

 The HALO Program sets forth the following objectives, which are established to address the environmental , economic and social-emotional components as defined by the program's definition of sustainability.
-This includes:
+This included:

-1. Over a two year period, the HALO program will provide practical education on how to make the most efficient use of nonrenewable resources and on-farm resources by educating 30 (12-15 farmers per year) farmers on how to write and follow an organic system plan.
+1. Over the first year period, the HALO program provided practical education on how to make the most efficient use of nonrenewable resources and on-farm resources for 12 farmers on how to write and follow an organic system plan.

-2. To deliver managerial and business education that focuses on the proper use of human, financial, and environmental resources to support operations in a more sustainable way, and also how to identify and engage in business relationships creating more opportunities for economic sustainability and growth.
+2. Delivering managerial and business education that focused on the proper use of human, financial, and environmental resources to support operations in a more sustainable way, and also how to identify and engage in business relationships creating more opportunities for economic sustainability and growth.

-3. To provide leadership training that focuses on emotional intelligence, relationship building, conflict resolution, and organizing and planning to expand the leadership capabilities of urban farmers, agriculture-based business owners, and related advocates.
+3. Provided leadership training that focused on emotional intelligence, relationship building, conflict resolution, and organizing and planning to expand the leadership capabilities of urban farmers, agriculture-based business owners, and related advocates.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.